jiaxi-jiang/FBCNN/README.md

 ________
 This repository is the official PyTorch implementation of paper "Towards Flexible Blind JPEG Artifacts Removal" ([Paper](https://github.com/jiaxi-jiang/FBCNN/releases/download/v1.0/FBCNN_ICCV2021.pdf)).
 FBCNN achieves **state-of-the-art performance** in blind JPEG artifacts removal on
-- Single JPEG Images (Color/Grayscale)
+- Single JPEG images (color/grayscale)
-- Double JPEG Images (Aligned/Non-Aligned)
+- Double JPEG images (aligned/non-aligned)
-- Real-World JPEG images
+- Real-world JPEG images

 To the best of our knowledge, we are the first to tackle the problem of restoration of non-aligned double JPEG compression, where existing blind methods always fail.
 As JPEG is the most widely used image compression algorithm and format, and most real-world JPEG images are compressed many times, we believe it would be a significant step towards real image restoration.